VanOvermeire/sam-template-creator/README.md

 ##### Go

+- the name of your executable should be `handler`
 - if you want to map a function to an api gateway method, the lambda handler should end with the word Request, with the path and method prepended to this word.
 For example, `func PostAddHelloRequest(_ context.Context, event events.APIGatewayProxyRequest) error` is mapped to a `POST` to `/add/hello`.
 - if the lambda is triggered by an event source, the name should reflect that.